-Paul Cicala has been nominated for multiple Emmys in news and sports, and after a career that’s taken him to Southern California, Las Vegas, Texas and Mexico, Paul’s proud to be back in the area he was born and raised: Tucson.
+Paul Cicala has been nominated for multiple Emmys in news and sports, and after a career that has taken him to Southern California, Las Vegas, Texas and Mexico, Paul is proud to be back in the area he was born and raised - Tucson.

 As a Sports Anchor for KVOA News 4 Tucson, Paul Cicala has won Regional Associated Press Awards for “Best Sports Reporting.”
-At KVOA he’s also been nominated for Emmys and took home first place as “Best Sportscaster” by readers of the “Tucson Weekly” and the Spanish-language magazine “Perfil Social” multiple years in a row.
+At KVOA, he has also been nominated for Emmys and took home first place as “Best Sportscaster” by readers of the “Tucson Weekly” and the Spanish-language magazine “Perfil Social” multiple years in a row.

 Cicala was also a news reporter and fill-in anchor at KOLD News 13 from 2000-2003, where he also won Regional Associated Press Awards for his reporting on both sides of the border.

-Before Cicala returned to Tucson, he was a Sports Director & Special Assignment Reporter in the El Paso / Las Cruces, N.M. / Juarez, Mexico, area, where he was nominated for multiple Emmys for his sports and news reporting.
-Cicala also won the second Edward R. Murrow award of his career for a three-part series reporting in Medellin, Colombia, and Ciudad Juarez, Mexico.
-Cicala made such an impression on the borderland, he was voted the 2013 El Paso area’s “Best Newscaster Under The Age Of 40”.
+Before Cicala returned to Tucson, he was a Sports Director and Special Assignment Reporter in the El Paso, Texas; Las Cruces, NM; Juarez, Mexico area, where he was nominated for multiple Emmys for his sports and news reporting.
+Cicala also won the second Edward R. Murrow award of his career for a three-part series reporting in Medellin, Colombia and Ciudad Juarez, Mexico.
+Cicala made such an impression on the borderland, he was voted the 2013 El Paso area's "Best Newscaster Under The Age Of 40".

 However, Cicala's true love is sports, and he's excited to be back in the Old Pueblo covering the college he grew up cheering for: The U of A. The proud product of the Sunnyside Unified School District is making his second stop at KVOA.
 The Tucson native left his job as a news reporter for News 4 Tucson in 2006 for a Sports Director position in Southern California.
 Cicala also filed reports in Spanish for the area's Telemundo affiliate.

-Cicala’s anchoring & reporting career has also included stops in Las Vegas, where he served as a sports anchor & reporter, and Yuma, Arizona.
+Cicala's anchoring and reporting career has also included stops in Las Vegas, where he served as a sports anchor and reporter, and Yuma, Ariz.
 In Las Vegas, Paul had the chance to cover some of the biggest boxing matches in recent history.

-Paul Cicala’s endeavors in news have also landed him on national TV shows.
+Paul Cicala's endeavors in news have also landed him on national TV shows.
 In 2004, Cicala had the honor of being a guest on the Oprah Winfrey show, providing perspective as an objective journalist after covering a story about a Tucson High guidance counselor who posed nude in an adult magazine.
-A proud product of the Sunnyside Unified School District (and valedictorian at Desert View), Cicala has had an equally active life outside of news, with experience as a teacher at Sunnyside & Desert View High School, a mentor to at-risk youth on Tucson’s south side, and as a Rotary Ambassador of Goodwill in Mexico.
+He is a proud product of the Sunnyside Unified School District and valedictorian at Desert View.
+Cicala has had an equally active life outside of news, with experience as a teacher at Sunnyside and Desert View High School, a mentor to at-risk youth on Tucson's south side and as a Rotary Ambassador of Goodwill in Mexico.

-When Paul’s not anchoring & reporting at News 4 Tucson, he can be found at local gyms working out or playing basketball.
-He also enjoys cultural activities, taking the quick drive south of the border to Mexico (where he occasionally works on feature stories), and volunteering with the community (particularly the Special Olympics, Banner UMC and at multiple schools).
+When Paul's not anchoring and reporting at News 4 Tucson, he can be found at local gyms working out or playing basketball.
+He also enjoys cultural activities, taking the quick drive south of the border to Mexico, where he occasionally works on feature stories, and volunteering with the community, particularly the Special Olympics, Banner UMC and at multiple schools.